jharwell/sierra/docs/src/philosophy.rst

 Never Delete Things
 ===================

-Because SIERRA is intended for academic research, and experimental data can be hard fought, SIERRA tries to guard against accidental deletions/overwrites of said data that users actually want to keep, but forgot to change parameters to direct SIERRA to keep it.
+Because SIERRA is intended for academic/industry research, and experimental data can be hard fought, SIERRA tries to guard against accidental deletions/overwrites of said data that users actually want to keep, but forgot to change parameters to direct SIERRA to keep it.
 Therefore, we force the user to explicitly say that deleting/overwriting is OK when it might cause irreparable damage to experiment results (i.e., only pipeline stages 1 and 2).
 Overwriting is OK in later pipeline stages since those files are built from stage 1 and 2 files, and can be easily regenerated if overwritten.

 Better Too Much Configuration Than Too Little
 =============================================